jeftegoes/DotnetOverviewAndCommands/README.md

 - **PERFORMANCE!!!!**
 - ![.NET Core diagram](Images/DotnetCorePlataform.png)

-## 1.3.
+## 6.1.
 Why does it matter?

 - Almost zero framework overhead = almost zero overhead for your application.
-- It's a C# library built on top of .NET Core: you have the same platform available for your libraries and applications.
+- It's a C# library built on top of .NET: you have the same platform available for your libraries and applications.
-- Many C# features and new .NET APIs were "invented" during the development of .NET Core and ASP.NET Core to achieve this performance.
+- Many C# features and new .NET APIs were "invented" during the development of .NET and ASP.NET to achieve this performance.

-# 2. .NET Standard
+# 7. .NET Standard

 - Contract that defines an API surface.
 - Versions: 1.0 - 2.0.